tbee/xml2xxx/README.md

 It is important to note that XML2YAML uses no XSD for itself, you are free to write one for the specific XML you are using.
 Anyone care to write a XSD for Kubernetes?

 ## Maven
-For ease of use a maven plug in is available.
+For ease of use a maven plugin is available.
 The most recent version can be found on [Maven Central](https://search.maven.org/search?q=a:xml2yaml-maven-plugin&g:org.tbee.xml2xxx).

 ```xml
 <plugin>